romaricp/automatephp.github.io/doc/index.md

 ### authentification

 It's possible to authenticate on the server with a password or with a private key.
-For the latter, you must define a path to the private key file and an optionnal passphrase (password) as the example above describes.
+For the latter, you must define a path to the private key file and an optional passphrase (password) as the example above describes.

 ### platforms